AdamSpera/scriptswitch/README.md

 Special mention to the following people:

-- Testing and Quality: Brey Rivera
+- Quality Assurence: Brey Rivera
 - Guidance and Testing: Vitaly Ford